 Strategies for Enforcement

-I–435.
-Strategies across the country involve:
+enforcement.
+Strategies from across the country involve:

-- Requiring the penalty for violating a meter to be the same as that for violating
+- Requiring the penalty for violating a meter to be the same as that for violating a red light at a

 - Installing “tattle-tale” indicators on the back of the signal heads to support enforcement